outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     9. If you need to compile a different kernel version, refer to the step below _Upgrade kernel_.
 44. Localization setting: Install Chinese fonts is the very first step!!
     2. _#_ emerge emerge arphicfonts wqy-bitmapfont corefonts ttf-bitstream-vera
     3. _#_ nano -w /etc/env.d/02locale.
 This setting will keep the original English system while displaying Chinese fonts.
 If you set LANG="zh_CN.xxx", then the system will be Chinese.
+Try `gb18030` first otherwise many Chinese filenames not displaying correctly.

         ```
 LANG="en_US.utf8"
-LC_CTYPE="zh_CN.gb2312
+LC_CTYPE="zh_CN.gb18030
 LC_COLLATE="C"
         ```
     4. _#_ env-update && source /etc/profile